Animar123/Yash_BlueStampPorfolio/index.md

 ![Headstone Image](raspPi4CamDiag.png)

 # Code
+All code for this project is written in python

 ## Milestone One Code
-This code allows for the user to take a picture and directly get an output on wheter any objects were detected
+This code allows for the user to take a picture and directly get an output on wheter any objects were detected and what objects were detected. detect.py (modified to take a picture using webcam and automatically analyze image):
 ```python
 import argparse
 import os